DGBratoevski20/TheUncarriables_v2.0/README.md

 ## Hello, We are TheUncarriables v2.0

-Our site is about a History and Geography including interesting ways for learning such as quizzes, maps, diagrames, time lines and other educational games.
+Our site is about a History and Geography.
+It includes interesting ways for learning such as quizzes, maps, diagrames, time lines and other educational games.
 ---

  ## Team	<a name = "team"></a>